CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 # Lab 02: Explore Azure Storage

 ## Lab scenario
-In this lab, you'll provision an Azure Storage account in your Azure subscription, and explore the various ways you can use it to store data.
+In this lab, you will provision an Azure Storage account and explore various storage options available in Azure.
+You will start by setting up an Azure Storage account, which serves as the foundation for storing different types of data.
+Then, you will explore Blob Storage for unstructured data, Azure Data Lake Storage Gen2 for hierarchical data management, Azure Files for cloud-based file sharing, and Azure Tables for key-value data storage.
+Through these tasks, you will gain hands-on experience in configuring and managing different Azure storage solutions.

 ## Lab Objectives